 Provide a revision history, including the revisions in the published number of job vacancies and a summary of the reasons for the revisions.

-In 2024, the vacancies und posts of 2022 will be (regularly) revised according to the final administrative employment figures of the Federal Employment Agency.
+In July/August 2026, the vacancies and occupied posts of 2024 will be (regularly) revised according to the final administrative employment figures of the Federal Employment Agency.

 6.6.1.
 Data revision - average size